Thom Wainggai: Death

-While the conditions in the state penitentiary in Jakarta were comparatively better to that in Jayapura, Dr. Thom's healthy gradually deteriorated.
-Keeping the Wainggais in Jakarta made it extremely complicated for the Wainggai family to visit them on a regular basis.
+While the conditions in the state penitentiary in Jakarta were comparatively better to that in Jayapura, Dr. Thom's health gradually deteriorated.
+Keeping the Wainggai couple in Jakarta made it extremely complicated for their relatives to visit them on a regular basis.
 On March 12, 1996, six years after his transfer to Jakarta, Dr. Thom succumbed to the illness he suffered; he died in jail.

-Since the Indonesian government did not provide adequate explanation as to the true cause of his Dr. Thom's death, relatives in Irian Jaya believed that he died by poison.
-They believe that Dr. Thom was deliberately positioned - a position that the Council on Foreign Relations echoed in its finding while investigating the issues of West Papua.
+Since the Indonesian government did not provide adequate explanation as to the true cause of Dr. Thom's death, relatives in Irian Jaya believed that he died from poisoning - a position that the Council on Foreign Relations echoed in its findings while investigating the issues of West Papua.

 According to reports, Dr. Thom returned from the United States in late 1987 and worked as a lecturer at the Cenderawasih University.
 He was also elevated to a senior position in the provincial planning office in Jayapura.
 What triggered his radical move to declare West Papua an independent state remained a debatable issue.
 It is also debatable why he only planned with a few people prior to the demonstration at Mandala Stadium where he was arrested.
 Some suggested that Dr. Thom may have been unhappy and decided to take his personal anger to the national arena.
 Sidney Jones of Asia Watch provided a possible explanation for Dr. Thom's decision.
 According to Sidney, Dr. Thom had a personal goal that was to lead Irian Jaya as governor.
 In 1987, he garnered enough support to run as a candidate in the 1987 governor's election.
 Unfortunately, he only received a few votes by the Regional People's Representative Council (DPRD, provincial parliament) of Irian Jaya.
 Sidney pointed to a popular view that he may have taken his personal dissatisfaction too far.
 This view suggested that Dr. Thom's decision to declare West Melanesia as an independent state came to being after the election, however, it didn't explain why Indonesian locked Dr. Thom up when he returned from Okayama University, for six months years back.
 It seems that Dr. Thom had held this position prior to 1987.